-For 2019, we have simplified our annual LTI program for our named executives to include a mix of 65% performance-based RSUs and 35% stock options.
+35% stock options.
 These awards continue to ensure alignment with our stockholders' long-term interests and also continue our approach requiring all annual LTI equity awards granted to our executive officers to include performance conditions for vesting, or be tied to our stock price performance to create stockholder value.
-The 2019 performance-based RSUs require achievement of challenging performance metrics that consist of NCR Revenue\ (40% weighting) and Adjusted Operating Income \\ (60% weighting).
+The 2019 performance-based RSUs require achievement of challenging performance metrics that consist of NCR Revenue (40% weighting) and Adjusted Operating Income (60% weighting).
 These performance metrics will be measured over a one-year performance period, and will vest 1/3 on each anniversary of the grant date subject to the recipient's continued service through the applicable vesting dates.
 In addition, to align more closely with our peer group LTI practices, these awards have been granted with a payout threshold of 50% of target (up from 40% compared to the 2018 performance-based RSU awards).
 The awards remain subject to a maximum payout of 200% of target.
 Stock options that vest 1/4 on each anniversary of the grant date were also awarded, and these provide value to the executives only to the extent that our share price appreciates.
 These 2019 changes to our annual LTI equity award mix reflect the Committee's decision to simplify our LTI program and more directly link earned incentives to the achievement of performance goals that reward our named executives for creating sustainable value creation in alignment with our stockholders' long-term interests.
-The decision to shift to a one-year performance period for 2019 was made in light of the Company's current transformation, and related to this, the difficulty in setting accurate multi-year performance period annually for future equity awards.
+The decision to shift to a one-year performance period for 2019 was made in light of the Company's current transformation, and related to this, the difficulty in setting accurate multi-year performance goals at this time.
+The Committee also took into consideration the forfeiture of the 2017 and 2018 performance-based RSUs due to applicable goals not being satisfied.
+As in the past, the Committee expects to review the performance period annually for future equity awards.